dpicuasi/aquibusque/README.md

 # Aquibusque

-Proyect with Angular v17 example project to publish programming courses, it is made in Angular 17, with active SSR to improve the SEO of the site
+Project it is made in Angular 17, example project to publish programming courses, with active SSR to improve the SEO of the site, moreover  has the template to work with a header, footer and sidebar

 #### Computer screen image